kofalt/go-memoize/readme.md

 // This uses a new cache key, so expensive is called again result, err, cached = memoize.Call(cache, "key2", expensive)
 ```

+### Note about performance

+Go-memoize is extremely fast, but does not guarantee 100% deduplication.<br/>
+This is an intentional trade-off, because the goal of a memoizer is to increase performance!<br/>
+Most users do not need to worry about this.

+A memoizer is best suited for functions that take a few milliseconds or greater.<br/>
+Examples: checking disk, make an HTTP call, calculating expensive values...<br/>
+For these use cases you can expect deduplication of 99.9% or greater, confirmed by unit tests.

+If you have a very tiny function that only takes nanoseconds, you may see a few extra calls.<br/>
+See issue #7 for more information.